-Here are some popular itineraries for a trip to Colombo
+Here are some popular itineraries that include a visit to Colombo

 If you are planning a Colombo holiday, have a look at some of the accommodation that we recommend.
 'Our Rating' indicates how we feel each property rates according to normal Western hotel standards.
 'Local Rating' indicates how the property is categorised/rated locally: